junxit/us-congress-bills-111/metadata.md

 - 2009-03-16 — Introduced in House
 - 2009-03-16 — Introduced in House
 - 2009-03-16 — Referred to the House Committee on Oversight and Government Reform.
+- 2009-04-02 — Committee Consideration and Mark-up Session Held.
+- 2009-04-02 — Ordered to be Reported by Unanimous Consent.
+- 2009-04-21 — Considered under suspension of the rules. (consideration: CR H4547-4548)
+- 2009-04-21 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1516.
+- 2009-04-21 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-04-21 — Mr. Lynch moved to suspend the rules and pass the bill.
+- 2009-04-21 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H4547)
+- 2009-04-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H4547)